Live album

 A live album – commonly contrasted with a studio album – is a recording consisting of material (usually music) recorded during stage performances.
 Live albums may be recorded at a single concert, or combine recordings made at multiple concerts.
 They usually have a less "finished" character than a studio album, and are intended to reproduce some of the experience of attending a concert performance.
 As such, they may include applause and other noise from the audience, comments by the performers between pieces, etc. They often employ multitrack recording direct from the stage sound system (rather than microphones placed among the audience), and can employ additional manipulation and effects during post-production to enhance the quality of the recording.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Live album" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Live album" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools